luftywiranda13/remove-lockfiles/contributing.md

 1. Fork and clone the repo
 2.  `npm install` to install dependencies
-3.  `npm start validate` to validate you‘ve got it working
+3.  `npm run validate` to validate you‘ve got it working
 4. Create a branch for your PR

-This project uses [nps](https://npmjs.com/package/nps) and you can run `npm start` to see what scripts are available.

 > Tip: Keep your `master` branch pointing at the original repository and make pull requests from branches on your fork.
 To do this, run:
 >